top of page

 Surviving in a remote, hostile environment requires a clear understanding of immediate threats and available resources.
 In this scenario, the key challenges include exposure to extreme weather, lack of communication, dehydration, and potential injuries.
 Rescuers may take hours or even days to locate the crash site, making it imperative to maximize survival chances through optimal resource utilization.

-Move Toward Safety – Follow a watercourse or a trail toward a possible settlement, moving only during the day and leaving markers to aid rescuers.
+Move Toward Safety: Follow a watercourse or a trail toward a possible settlement.

-Animal Protection – Keep the fire burning at night, store food away from the shelter, and create a noisy perimeter with dry branches to deter animals.
+Protection from animals: Keep the fire burning at night, store food away from the shelter, and create a noisy perimeter with dry branches to deter animals.

 How Rescue Will Occur & Strategy Development